 On the Intermediate course we will look to introduce you to paddling in wind, waves and tide conditions whilst giving you the skills and knowledge to handle them.
 We will have a look at your current skills and see if they can be improved before testing them in more challenging situations.

 On the Inter-vanced course we will start by looking at where your current skills are and then take them into wind, waves and tide conditions and work on your skills and knowledge to make handling them easier.
 We will then test them in more challenging situations to embed them.

 As a reasonably experienced sea kayaker you will probably have a good idea of what you want to look at on this course, and we try to keep it flexible enough to accommodate that.
 We will look at dealing with strong winds, breaking waves and tide races; boat handling, safety and leadership.

 Anglesey is a very special place to sea kayak and attracts people from all over the world.
 Whether you're an individual or a group, from the UK or abroad, you may want to put together a course of your own with a bespoke itinerary.
 Please feel free to contact us and discuss your course.

-This theory course has been designed for paddlers wanting to carry out coastal journeys including islands up to 2 nautical miles offshore in areas of tidal movement up to 2 knots and winds of up to Beaufort Force 4.
+This theory course is for paddlers wanting to carry out coastal journeys including islands up to 2 nautical miles offshore in areas of tidal movement up to 2 knots and winds of up to Beaufort Force 4.
 It is suitable for those seeking their Moderate Water Sea Kayak Leader award.

 This course is designed for those paddlers carrying out challenging sea journeys including open crossings in areas of strong complex tidal movement (in excess of 3 knots) and is a prerequisite for those seeking their British Canoeing Advanced Sea Kayak Leader award.